 Having formally recognised the global Climate Emergency, Ards and North Down Borough Council is working across a multi-themed platform to maximise its contribution to tackling this emergency.
-Amongst ever developing related strategies, our Sustainable Waste Resource Management Strategy has had a huge impact.
-The overarching aim of the RCIF is about enabling systemic change in the attitudes and behaviours of residents right across the Borough (and beyond), to instinctively protect and enhance our environment.
+Amongst ever-developing related strategies, our Sustainable Waste Resource Management Strategy has had a huge impact.
+The overarching aim of the Recycling Community Investment Fund (RCIF) is about enabling systemic change in the attitudes and behaviours of residents right across the Borough (and beyond), to instinctively protect and enhance our environment.
 The RCIF slogan is ‘Your Recycling Pays’.

 The following methodology was decided on: Individual projects within the fund spanned a range of internal Council projects - litter (litter picking packs and beach boards), waste (big belly bins), education (schools recycling, summer scheme projects, Forest Schools and CLEAR), village facelifts (minor works), home safety (for the vulnerable), local businesses (compostable packaging) and Refillution.